 |Our small team of Inspectors receive over 10,000 reports of animal cruelty each year across Victoria.

 They work to protect animals from cruelty and neglect by enforcing the Prevention of Cruelty to Animals Act (POCTAA) 1986 and Part 4 of the Domestic Animals Act (DAA) 1994 in Victoria.
-They are the only non-government officers with the power to lay charges under POCTAA.
+RSPCA Victoria's Inspectorate are the only not-for-profit agency with the power to lay charges under POCTAA.